ShiftLeftSecurity/scan-docs/docs/secure-development/README.md

 ### Develop

-Use ShiftLeft Scan [VS code extension](../integrations/vscode.md) to continuously assess and test the source code as you develop.
+Use Scan [VS code extension](../integrations/vscode.md) to continuously assess and test the source code as you develop.
 Scan can also look for possible credential leaks and help you prevent the leaks before they get committed to the repository.

 ### Deploy